 These Fabric Scrap Bookmarks are so easy to make.
 First you cut your fabric.
 For each bookmark you will need 2 pieces of coordinating fabric measuring 2 1/2 inches wide by 7 inches long.
+And if you want to get really creative, grab some of the best fabric for tie dye to add some extra color.
 For the Star Wars fabric, I made them a little wider to get the picture to completely show up.

 Next, you want to cut one piece of HeatnBond from Therm o web (affiliate link) Fusible Interfacings slightly smaller than the size of your fabric.
 Be sure to use the extra firm variety.

 Fuse the HeatnBond to one piece of your fabric with a very warm iron.
 To apply, ensure the rough shiny side of the interfacing is against the wrong side of the fabric, set the iron on top and then press for about 20 seconds.
 If you don’t get a good bond, repeat.